Position

 How to become a Distribution Operator?

 2. Gain relevant experience.
-Working in logistics, warehousing, or a similar field can provide valuable skills.
+Working in warehouses or logistics can provide valuable skills and knowledge.

 How long does it take to become a Distribution Operator?